psagun/Codepath-HelloApp/README.md

 ## HELLO WORLD APP

 ### App Description
-This basic app changes the background color, string color and also the text on click of the specified buttons.
+This basic app changes the background color, string color, and also the text on click of the specified buttons.

 ### App Walk-though